National Counterintelligence and Security Center: Activities

 The NCSC Director chairs the National Counterintelligence Policy Board, the principal interagency mechanism for developing national CI policies and procedures, and directs the National Counterintelligence and Security Center.
 The Board consists of members from the Department of Justice, (which includes the FBI), Department of Defense (including the Joint Chiefs of Staff), Department of State, Department of Energy, and the CIA.
-The Board may also be appointed additional members from "any other department, agency, or element of the United States Government."
+The Board may also include appointed additional members from "any other department, agency, or element of the United States Government".

-While NCSC does not distribute warnings of potential threats to the private sector, it works closely with the FBI's Awareness of National Security Issues and Response (ANSIR) program, the State Department's Overseas Security Advisory Council (OSAC), as well as the Central Intelligence Agency (CIA) to ensure that such warnings are timely made.
+While NCSC does not distribute warnings of potential threats to the private sector, it works closely with the FBI's Awareness of National Security Issues and Response (ANSIR) program, with the State Department's Overseas Security Advisory Council (OSAC), as well as with the Central Intelligence Agency (CIA) to ensure that such warnings are timely made.
 The Office of Counterintelligence of the National Geospatial-Intelligence Agency maintains a full-time presence within NCSC.

 Leadership

 On August 7, 2006, Director of National Intelligence John D. Negroponte appointed Joel F. Brenner to serve as National Counterintelligence Executive and Mission Manager for Counterintelligence.

 On September 21, 2009, Robert "Bear" Bryant was appointed as the National Counterintelligence Executive.

 In May 2014, DNI James R. Clapper appointed William Evanina, a former FBI special agent with a counterterrorism specialty, as the new National Counterintelligence Executive.

 In 2015, Congress made the position subject to the Appointments Clause, making it subject to Senate confirmation, and in 2018 President Trump formally appointed William Evanina to the position of Director of the National Counterintelligence and Security Center.

 In January 2021, deputy director Michael Orlando became the acting director.

 In September 2023, Michael C. Casey was sworn in as NCSC director.

 In January 2025, Mark Frownfelter was named the acting director.

+On September 19th, 2025, George Wesley Street assumed the position of the NCSC director.